lanl/BEE/DORA.md

 * `https_proxy`: HTTPS proxy env value (same as do-sn1)
 * `http_proxy`: HTTP proxy env value (same as do-sn1)
 * `no_proxy`: no proxy value (same as do-sn1)
-* `wfm_listen_port`: listen port of the current WFM
-* `tm_listen_port`: listen port of the remote TM
-* `copy_files`: a list of `src_file:dest_dir` pairs separated by commas.
-I use this to easily copy containers over to the instance
-    * Ex. `copy_files = /home/jtronge/heat-transfer.tar.gz:/home/debian,/home/jtronge/clamr.tar.gz:/home/debian`

-Some of these values make the config slightly redundant (like the `wfm_listen_port` value), but it makes it easier to launch the template by just passing the complete key-value pairs of the provider section on template creation.

 Also, for OpenStack on Dora, the BEE image is based on a Debian 10 openstack image which can be downloaded [here](http://cloud.debian.org/images/cloud/OpenStack/current-10/).